 Joe Yacobellis, an associate of Mojo Stumer, which designed the building, said the lower floor was set back purposely to maximize open space.
 This will also provide better sightlines for drivers, he said.

-The retail components also “egress away” WHAT DOES THIS MEAN? from Middle Neck Road and the intersection and put entrances as far away as possible from the main intersection.
+The retail components also “egress away” from Middle Neck Road and the intersection and put entrances as far away as possible from the main intersection.

 “It’s a really nice continuation of the main street up into the side streets,” Yacobellis said.